 The main colors of the logo are white and red.

-• Red is a symbol of energy, drive, and striving to win.
+- Red is a symbol of energy, drive, and striving to win.
 It is the color of magma, the molten rock used to produce mineral wool.
 Red is also the color of love.
 It shows love for people and the environment.
-The main direction in which the company moves is to improve people’s lives by using the power of stones.
-Minwool is a special material that retains heat well, does not burn, and is safe for the environment.
+The company’s main direction is to improve people’s lives by harnessing the power of stones.
+Minwool is a special material that retains heat well, does not burn, and is environmentally safe.
 All Rockwool products make people’s lives warmer, quieter, and safer.
 They reduce energy consumption and absorb unnecessary noise.

-• White is the color of innovation.
-The company is constantly developing new products and technologies for the convenience of modern life.
-Among its offerings are a wool-based substrate for growing flowers and vegetables, panels for train linings that protect against vibration and cold and many others.
-White is also the color of honest intentions of protecting the environment.
+- White is the color of innovation.
+The company is constantly developing new products and technologies to improve modern life.
+Among its offerings are a wool-based substrate for growing flowers and vegetables, panels for train linings that protect against vibration and cold, and many others.
+White is also the color of honest intentions to protect the environment.